AwsGeek/lightsail-containers-nginx/README.md

 ## Build the Flask container

-Complete the following steps to build the Flask applicaiton contaner on your local system.
+Complete the following steps to build the Flask applicaiton container on your local system.

    Build the container using Docker.
 Execute the following command from the project directory:
    ```